msse-chem-280-2024/msse-chem-280-2024.github.io/day3/02-computational-tricks.md

     return total_energy
 ````
 `````

+Add a counter to your energy calculation and experiment with the cut off distance to see the effect on the number of interactions.

 ## Periodic Boundaries
 Modern molecular simulations can be carried out with up to millions of particles.